JAN. 5, 2026

 TPU Monitoring Library

-The TPU Monitoring Library provides programmatic insight into workflow performance on TPU hardware (utilization, capacity, latency, and more).
-It is part of the libtpu package, which is installed automatically as a dependency of jax[tpu].
+The TPU Monitoring Library is a way to programmatically gain insights about workflow performance on TPU hardware (utilization, capacity, latency, and more).
+It is part of the libtpu package, which is automatically installed (as a dependency) with jax[tpu], so you can start using the monitoring API directly.

 pip install "jax[tpu]" libtpu